 Taking the dolmuş can be one of the most folk activities to do in Turkey!
 But what is a dolmuş?
 Do you know how it works?

 In Turkey, a dolmuş is a small collective bus that operates in cities and in the countryside.
-The dolmuş is one of the most important means of public transport and if you will travel in Turkey and Antalya, you should, for sure, know how to use it, because the dolmuş has its own way of functioning.
+The dolmuş is one of the most important means of public transport in Antalya and if you will travel in Turkey and Antalya, you should, for sure, know how to use it, because the dolmuş has its own way of functioning.

 Lucky for you, this article will explain, in detail, all the useful information you need to use the dolmuş during your trip to Turkey and in Antalya.
 Here we go!